Incrisz/GRP/steps.md

 This command will install the packages listed in the cryptographic_requirements.txt file within the virtual environment.

 By using a virtual environment, you can avoid potential conflicts and ensure that the project dependencies are isolated from the system-wide Python installation.

+Also we need to get postgresql latest version and the pgadmin tool downloaded